yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 From N times trajectories, we can estimate stationary state probabilties and policy probabilties.

 # Algorithm

-1. Calculate w.
+1) Calculate w.
 For sure, satisfy that condition.
 <p align="center"> <img src="./img/w.png" alt="MLE" width="80%" height="80%"/> </p>

-2. Use w for calculating policy gradient by using monte carlo simulation.
+2) Use w for calculating policy gradient by using monte carlo simulation.
 <p align="center"> <img src="./img/policygradient.png" alt="MLE" width="40%" height="40%"/> </p>

-3. Update policy
+3) Update policy
 <p align="center"> <img src="./img/updaterule.png" alt="MLE" width="50%" height="50%"/> </p>

-Repeat 1~3, when policy is convergent to some policy
+Repeat 1~3, when policy is convergent to some policy.

+## Problem

 # Compare with Actor-critic
 Calculating w which makes condition true is similar to "critic" process.
 Its meaning is to get Q-funciton.
 And use that estimated Q function, calculate policy gradient